-The Company assesses impairment of long-lived assets pursuant with ASC 360 Property, Plant and Equipment annually.
+The Company assesses impairment of long-lived assets pursuant with ASC 360 Property, Plant and Equipment.
 This includes determining if certain triggering events have occurred that could affect the value of an asset.
 Thus far, we have recorded no impairment charges related to long-lived assets.

 Intangible assets-Intangible assets consist of contractual rights and are stated at cost, net of accumulated amortization.
-Refer to Note 5.
-The Company records amortization using the straight-line method over the estimated useful life of the intangibles, corresponding to the term of the ESAs.
-During the year ended December 30, 2010, NCM LLC recorded an intangible asset of \$111.5 million, which is amortized over a weighted average amortization period of 26.7 years, and a second addition of \$39.8 million, which is amortized over a weighted average amortization period of 27.0 years.
-As of December 30, 2010, the gross carrying amount of the intangible assets is \$286.0 million, with a remaining weighted average amortization period of 27.0 years.
+Refer to Note 3.
+The Company records amortization using the straight-line method over the contractual life of the intangibles, corresponding to the term of the ESAs or the term of the contract with the network affiliate.
+During the year ended December 29, 2011, the Company recorded net intangible assets of \$10.4 million, which are amortized over a weighted average amortization period of 16.1 years.
+As of December 29, 2011, the gross carrying amount of the intangible assets is \$295.7 million, with a remaining weighted average amortization period of 24.9 years.

-Amounts due to founding members-Amounts due to founding members in the 2010 and 2009 periods include amounts due for the theatre access fee, offset by a receivable for advertising time purchased by the founding members, as well as revenue share earned for Fathom Events plus any amounts outstanding under other contractually obligated payments.
+Amounts due to/from founding members-Amounts due to/from founding members in the 2011 and 2010 periods include amounts due for the theatre access fee, offset by a receivable for advertising time purchased by the founding members on behalf of their beverage concessionaire, as well as revenue share earned for Fathom events plus any amounts outstanding under other contractually obligated payments.
 Payments to or received from the founding members against outstanding balances are made monthly.

-Amounts due to managing member-Amounts due to the managing member include amounts due under the NCM LLC Operating Agreement and other contractually obligated payments.
-Payments to or received from the managing member against outstanding balances are made periodically.
+Amounts due to managing member-Amounts due to the managing member include amounts due under the NCM LLC operating agreement and other contractually obligated payments.
+Payments to or received from the managing member against outstanding balances are made monthly.